Man holds synagogue attendees hostage in Texas: reports | DW | 15.01.2022

 A police officer was quoted as saying by the daily Dallas Morning News that it was unclear how many people are inside the building or whether anyone was armed.

-The Dallas Morning News reported, citing police, that negotiators have made contact with somebody inside the synagogue who "they believe is a suspect."
+The paper reported, citing police, that negotiators have made contact with somebody inside the synagogue who "they believe is a suspect."

 There were no immediate reports of injuries inside the building.